Costs in English law: Costs against non-parties

 The courts have a wide discretion in awarding costs, and non-parties are not immune, unless they are a BTE insurer.

 This is particularly relevant in cases of champerty and maintenance.

 Criminal proceedings

 If a defendant is found to be innocent of a crime, then they are also entitled to claim their incurred legal costs, but the costs are payable out of money raised through taxes.

 A bill of costs is submitted in the normal way, but the costs are assessed by the National Taxing Team in a manner similar to a claim for costs in a civil case.

 Costs assessed in this way do not require a formal detailed assessment, but any amount awarded can be appealed in the usual way.

-Proceedings commenced before October 2012

 If a prosecution started before October 2012, then the costs will be assessed with no general restrictions on what can be claimed.

-Proceedings commenced since October 2012

 If a prosecution has started since 1 October 2012, then the amount that can be claimed is much lower.
 Effectively, the costs are limited to legal aid rates.